We're here to help you succeed. Find out about our health care network, pharmacy benefits, billing, forms and contact information.

 Your role is to provide appropriate return-to-work focused care for injured employees.
 Some treatment requires pre-authorization, which you can read about below or discuss with us by calling (888) 532-5246.

 If an injured employee's employer is covered by Texas Mutual, they can get their first prescription filled even if their employer hasn't filed a claim yet.
-Provide the injured employee with a First Fill form to use at a participating Optum pharmacy.
+Provide the injured employee with a First Fill form (English PDF, Spanish PDF) to use at a participating Optum pharmacy.

 Texas law requires health care providers to submit their bills to insurance carriers electronically unless they have fewer than 10 employees and workers’ compensation represents less than 10% of their business.

 Bills for Texas Mutual should be submitted to Jopari Solutions (payer ID: 22945).
 For more information, contact Jopari Solutions at (866) 269-0554.

 Carriers have 45 days to review and process your complete bill.
 After 30 days, you can check on the status of your Texas Mutual bill online or by calling (888) 532-5246.